 |August 4||Maya Lovelace of Yonder||J.K Carriere|

 You would never expect an impressive garden this size could be located within the Portland city limits!
 Celine Fitzmaurice and Larry Olson’s Mt.
 Tabor garden, where Japanese influence meets English garden in an edible landscape, is full of plants with an eye toward four season color.
 The garden unfolds with each step further into the space.
 Additionally, you can tour Larry’s studio and immerse yourself in the intimate landscapes of his signature photographs.
-We paired this spectacular garden with Aaron Adams, co-chef and owner of Farm Spirit.
+We paired this spectacular garden with Aaron Adams and Scott Winegard, co-chefs of Farm Spirit.
 Aaron moved to Portland in 2005, where he discovered veganism, which spoke to his heart and his stomach.
 Unfortunately, he did not think it would speak to the greater dining public.
 So he quit.
 After a stint as a machinist, he went back to cooking, eventually opening the very successful Portobello Vegan Trattoria in 2008.
 Twenty years after his first foray into the restaurant world, Aaron opened Farm Spirit in 2015, a true expression of his desire to create an oasis for “anyone and everyone to gather in an authentic and intimate setting, and just appreciate what’s been growing around us.”
+Scott is originally from New York, where he spent 10 years learning from the owner of Angelica Kitchen and nurtured a passion to cook thoughtfully-sourced cuisine from the local farms.
+He has been an integral member of various New York City kitchens, led the culinary team for plant-based restaurant group Matthew Kenney Cuisine, and opened nearly 30 restaurants across the U.S. and around the globe, including 9 openings in 2018 alone.
+Scott joined Aaron as co-chef in 2019, bringing with him 20+ years of globally-inspired technique and culinary style to the bounty of the Pacific Northwest.

 Bob Hyland and Andrew Beckman’s sunny hillside garden is perched on the edge of Forest Park in NW Portland and includes panoramic views of Mt.
 St. Helens and other Cascade peaks.
 Naturalistic beds and borders feature climate-adapted plants that thrive in Portland’s dry summers, accompanied by summer-blooming perennials.
 Planted containers cover the front deck, spill out of the greenhouse and punctuate the gardens.
 Bob is owner of Hyland Garden Design and Andrew is the former head gardener for Martha Stewart.
 Their impressive garden will host Katy Millard, chef and co-owner of Coquine, an ambitious, full service restaurant and neighborhood café in Portland, Oregon serving a sophisticated, unfussy menu in a distinctive yet welcoming space.
 Katy moved to Oregon in 2010 where she worked in respected kitchens including Bollywood Theater, Sauvage, and The Woodsman Tavern.
 A 2017 James Beard Award Best Chef Northwest finalist, Katy’s foundation in French technique brings focus and intention to her cooking; striving for consistency, perfection and purpose in every dish.
 Her playful, casual style shines through to create unpretentiously elegant food you can – and want to – eat every day.